Amanda Marcotte: Career

-Time magazine has called Marcotte "an outspoken voice of the left", writing, "there is a welcome wonkishness to Marcotte, who, unlike some star bloggers, is not afraid to parse policy with her readers".
+In early 2007 Time magazine called Marcotte "an outspoken voice of the left", writing, "there is a welcome wonkishness to Marcotte, who, unlike some star bloggers, is not afraid to parse policy with her readers".
 Time also called her blogging "provocative and profanity-laced".

 In early 2007, Marcotte made several controversial statements on her blog, including criticism of the men falsely accused in the Duke lacrosse case, using vulgar language to refer to Catholic doctrine on the Virgin birth of Jesus, and describing the Catholic Church's opposition to birth control as motivated by a desire to force women to "bear more tithing Catholics".

 On January 30, 2007, John Edwards's 2008 presidential campaign hired Marcotte as its blogmaster, saying that while Edwards was "personally offended" by some of Marcotte's remarks about the Catholic Church, her job as their blogmaster was secure.
 Following criticism, Marcotte announced her resignation from the Edwards campaign.
 In an article for Salon a few days later, she said her resignation was a result of being targeted by the "right-wing smear machine".

 Marcotte has given presentations at Skepticon, SXSW, Women in Secularism 2, and SkepchickCon.
 She was formerly on the speakers' bureau of the Secular Student Alliance.

 Marcotte is the author of It's a Jungle Out There: The Feminist Survival Guide to Politically Inhospitable Environments (2008), Get Opinionated (2010), and Troll Nation: How the Right Became Trump-worshipping Monsters Set on Rat-f*cking Liberals, America, and Truth Itself (2018).
 The illustrations of It's a Jungle Out There, featuring a blonde woman in a tropical forest battling various mobs of brown-skinned people, were widely criticized as racist, and Marcotte and publisher Seal Press issued an apology; Seal Press also stated any future print runs of the book would have different illustrations.
 Previously, in 2007, a possible cover for the book with a "King Kong-like ape-ravishing-white-woman image" had been dropped.

 As of 2021, Marcotte writes full-time for Salon; her stories are often republished and syndicated through partner sites including Pandagon successor Raw Story, and at Alternet.